 Your credit history plays an important role in your financial health.
-A lower credit score and negative credit report listings make it more difficult to obtain loan application approval, finance a home, and buy a car.
-They can even make it more difficult to secure a job or an apartment.
+A lower credit score and negative credit report listings make it more difficult to obtain approval for a loan application when you are trying to finance a home, purchase a car, obtain a credit card or a personal loan.
+Equally, these items can make it more difficult to secure a job or an apartment.

 It takes time and discipline to build healthy credit.
 Here are eight situations to avoid as you establish your credit.